jmalloc/echo-server/README.md

 ### Web Socket Test Path

-Set the `FRONTEND_WS_PATH` environment variable to send web socker request to particular path instead of root
+Set the `FRONTEND_WS_PATH` environment variable to send web socket request to the particular path instead of root

 ## Running the server